adgellida/ubuntupackages/README.md

 Ubuntu, Xubuntu, Ubuntu MATE, Linux Mint, Kubuntu, Lubuntu, Ubuntu Kylin, Edubuntu...

-Porting to 15.10 (Wily Werewolf).
-Not all the 3rd party are compatible with 15.10.
-In process to solve it.
+Highly compatible with 15.10 (Wily Werewolf).
+Not all the 3rd party are compatible.
+Test it.

 Instructions
 =============================================